bubroz/clipscribe/docs/OUTPUT_FORMATS.md

 # ClipScribe Output Formats

-*Last Updated: July 30, 2025 - v2.21.0 Pro-First Architecture*
+*Last Updated: July 31, 2025 - v2.22.2 Stable*

-ClipScribe generates a comprehensive set of structured output files for each processed video, all organized within a timestamped directory. **All formats validated and working in v2.20.4** after critical output pipeline fixes.
+ClipScribe generates a comprehensive set of structured output files for each processed video, all organized within a timestamped directory. **All formats validated and working in v2.22.2**.

-## Directory Structure (v2.20.4 Validated ✅)
+## Directory Structure (v2.22.2 Validated ✅)

 ```
 output/